ebi-gene-expression-group/atlas-web-bulk/README.md

 ## Troubleshooting

-### One of the Solrcloud keeps shutting down on Macbook
+### SolrCloud nodes shut down on macOS
-The plausible reason for this is that Mac Docker application is setting the memory limit on docker containers on system level.
-One way of fixing this would be to go to Docker dashboard and change the memory size allocation preferrably to between `8-12 GB` and disk image to `100 GB or more`.
+Docker for macOS sets fairly strict resource limits for all Docker containers.
+If your containers require e.g. more memory you need to increase the available amount in the Docker Dashboard.
+For bulk Expression Atlas, plase set Memory to between 8-12 GB and disk image to 100 GB or more.
 Please see the screenshot below for reference:

 [![Screenshot-2021-02-18-at-18-27-40.png](https://i.postimg.cc/ZRjZR9Lh/Screenshot-2021-02-18-at-18-27-40.png)](https://postimg.cc/627FbpSH)